canha42/pinterest-pin-it/readme.txt

 * Feature: New engine running - no longer JavaScript / JQuery will be needed to show the pin-it button.
 * Feature: Annoying "Image is thought to be 1024 pixels" message removed
 * Feature: Plugin translation (currently available : French.
 Soon : Brazilian Portuguese.
 Please help translating this plugin!)
+* Feature: Opt-out single pages
+* Feature: Select what classes of images won't have a button
-* Feature: Upload your own "Pin It" button
+* Feature: Show button only on images with class="pinthis"
 * Feature: Uninstalls properly, removing options and cleaning stuff after removal
 * Bugfix: Now works with `short_open_tag` disabled
 * Bugfix: Now option fields are sanitized